libredrop/peer-discovery/README.md

 Since `peerdiscovery` can be used for multiple different services simulataneously we need a way to tell which services is being advertised.
-Hence `service_name` field.
+Hence `service_name` field, e.g. "libredrop", "my-network-game", etc.

 Then every networking service will be listening on some `port`.
-Since a peer on LAN might have multiple network interfaces, it sendss a list of `ipv4_addrs`.
+Since a peer on LAN might have multiple network interfaces, it sends a list of `ipv4_addrs`.

 Finally, peer discovery message can contain arbitrary data, e.g. public key.